electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron-gt/technology/chargingsystem/_index.md

 ---
-title: Audi e-tron Charging System
+title: Audi e-tron GT Charging System
 linktitle: Charging System
-description: Audi e-tron includes a portable charging system for temporary level 1 and level 2 charging.
+description: Audi e-tron GT  includes a portable charging system for temporary level 1 and level 2 charging.
 weight: 6
 ---

 The Charging System Compact is not the charger, technically speaking.
 This equipment is known as [EVSE](https://en.wikipedia.org/wiki/Charging_station) (Electric Vehicle Supply Equipment) and serves as a controller that ensures safe power delivery between your home and the vehicle.
-Every Audi e-tron comes equipped with this charging system as standard.
+Every Audi e-tron GT comes equipped with this charging system as standard.

 For Levels 1 (120 volt AC) and Level 2 (230/400 volt AC), the actual charging process takes place via the vehicle’s own [on-board charger](../onboardcharger/).
 The onboard charger converts AC power from your home into
 DC power, which is what batteries use to store and supply energy.